CCBR/HowTos/README.md

     - How To: Create UCSC Tracks
     - How To: Setup HPCDME
     - How To, Best Practoces: GitHub
+    - How To: Datashare
-    - Other Tutorials: Snakemake, Datashare
+    - Tutorials: Snakemake

 View the documentation available on our [GitHub Pages](https://ccbr.github.io/HowTos/) website.